Certified simultaneous isotopic approximation of curves via subdivision: Approximating a pair of curves

 \subsection{Transversal crossing of approximations}

-For the approximations $\cA(f)$ and $\cA(g)$, we call a crossing {\em transversal} if the approximations cross within the interior of a box.
-This only happens when one approximation has an edge from the north side of a box to the south side, while the other approximation extends from the east side of the box to the west side.
-We show that every transversal crossing of $\cA(f)$ and $\cA(g)$ corresponds to a unique crossing of the varieties $\cV(f)$ and $\cV(g)$ as follows:
+For the approximations $\cA(f_1)$ and $\cA(f_2)$, we call a crossing {\em transversal} if the approximations cross within the interior of a box.
+For a box whose neighbors are not further subdivided, this only happens when one approximation has an edge from the north side of a box to the south side, while the other approximation extends from the east side of the box to the west side.
+We show that every transversal crossing of $\cA(f_1)$ and $\cA(f_2)$ corresponds to a unique crossing of the varieties $\cV(f_1)$ and $\cV(f_2)$.